If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Oravița

-Oravița is situated at an altitude of 289 m in the southwest of Caraș-Severin county (Banat region) of western Romania.
+Oravița (German: Orawitz, Hungarian: Oravicza) is situated at an elevation of 289 m in the southwest of Caraș-Severin county (Banat region) of western Romania, about 35 km southwest of the county's capital, Reșița.
 Oravița has a population of about 15,000.

-The place was first mentioned in documents of the late 17th century.
-After the victory of Austria over the Turks Oravița (german: Orawitz) was one of the first places in the Banat region that were colonized by settlers from Tyrol, Carinthia, Carniola and Styria.
+3847 Oravița: Brădișor [Marilla] The place was first mentioned in 1690 and since 1717 was recognised as a community.
+As the western part of the community was mainly settled by miners from Tyrol, while the eastern part was mostly inhabited by native Romanians, the community had two separate administrations.
+After the victory of Austria over the Turks, Oravița was one of the first places in the Banat region that were colonised by settlers from Tyrol, Carinthia, Carniola and Styria.
 The first Banat mining commission was founded in Timișoara in 1717 and soon after that privileges were granted to miners who settled in Oravița.
 The town soon became a centre of copper production.
 Silver, lead and gold also were mined.
-However, most mining activites were discontinued in the mid 19th century.
-The railroad from Oravița to Baziaș was comlpeted in 1854.
+However, most mining activites were discontinued in the mid-19th century.
+The railroad from Oravița to Baziaș was completed in 1854.
 It was the first of southern Hungary and is the oldest in Romania.
 The railroad was built to transport coal from Oravița to the port at the Danube river.
-The mountain railway line from Oravița to Steierdorf (Hungarian: Stájerlak) and Anina is a technical monument.
+The mountain railway line from Oravița to Steierdorf (Hungarian: Stájerlak) and Anina, completed in 1863, is a technical monument.
 It was once nicknamed the "Semmering railroad of the Banat".
-1923 Oravița: Brădișor (Marilla)
+After World War I, the town became part of Romania and the two administrative parts were merged into one single municipality.
+At the same time, Oravița became the seat of the administration of the district (județ) Caraș.
+After World War II most of the German inhabitants left for Germany or Austria.
+1923 Oravița: Brădișor [Marilla]

 [scale]